 The takeaway: Use 360º images to highlight health or safety features that might not be immediately visible from standard still photos.

 Creating 360º Images and Interactive 3D with Software

 Until recently, the biggest hurdle to creating 360º images was the cost in time and money.
 Shipping products to a photo studio, paying the photographer, and shipping them back is expensive, especially if you sell large items, have a large catalog, or update your catalog regularly.
 With the expenses of professional photographers, product photography equipment like product photography turntables, and image editing software like Photoshop and Adobe Lightroom, even hiring an in-house photography team can be a pricy and inefficient solution.

 Now, though, it’s possible to create 360º images with software that combines information from 3D files with visual effects originally developed for Hollywood.
-Because this approach eliminates the need to have a physical product–or to ship a physical product around the world–it tends to be more affordable and scalable than the traditional method of creating 360º images and eliminates the middleman of product photography studios.
+Because this approach eliminates the need to have a physical product—or to ship a physical product around the world—it tends to be more affordable and scalable than the traditional method of creating 360º images and eliminates the middleman of product photography studios.

 Delivering What Customers Want With Interactive Images

-Regardless of which type of product imagery best suits your needs, having interactive visuals on your web page is crucial for engaging and converting today’s shoppers.
-If you’re not sure which type of imagery can best communicate what you have to offer, get in touch with us.
+Regardless of which type of product imagery best suits your needs, having interactive visuals on your eCommerce platform is crucial for engaging and converting today’s shoppers.
+If you’re not sure which type of imagery can best communicate what you have to offer, get in touch with us .
 We’d love to walk you through your options.

 Threekit's product visualization software that creates photorealistic images, interactive 3D and augmented reality experiences that help businesses sell more.
 To learn more, please schedule a demo with one of our teammates.